configure_session

 Here’s an example:

-Inside the llm_response_handler
+llm_response_handler

 , you can truncate the chat history, call a RAG pipeline, use any